 Arrive in San José del Cabo, then transfer to La Paz and enjoy time to relax at our waterfront resort.
 The next day, travel overland to the fishing community of San Carlos, where we’ll board our ship.

 CostaBaja Resort & Spa; National Geographic Venture for the remainder of the trip (Day 1: D; Day 2: B/L/D)

 Go ashore on Isla Magdalena, a vast sandywilderness surrounded by mangrove channels and the protected waters of Magdalena Bay.
 Explore the island’s ever shifting dunes during a walk to one of the most pristine beaches on the Pacific coast.
 On the mud flats, spot migrating birds at rest, including frigatebirds, pelicans, cormorants, terns, and great blue herons.

-Bahía Magdalena—a vast wilderness of sand dunes, mangrove channels, and protected waters—is one of the main breeding and calving areas for California gray whales.
-Every year, gray whales migrate here from the Arctic waters of Alaska; it is believed to be the longest migration known for any mammal and one of nature’s greatest spectacles.
-In this vast water nursery, observe these enormous yet gentle animals from the ship and at water level from our Zodiacs.
-Walk along sand dunes of incomparable beauty, and discover dense mangroves by kayak.
-On the mud flats, spot migrating birds at rest.
+The Whale Sanctuary of El Vizcaino in Laguna San Ignacio is one of the main breeding and calving areas for California gray whales, as well as a UNESCO World Heritage site.
+Every year, gray whales migrate here from the Arctic waters of Alaska; it is one of the longest knownmigrations of mammals and one of nature’s greatest spectacles.
+In this vast water nursery, observe these enormous yet gentle animals at water level from our Zodiacs.
+Our extensiveexperience navigating these waters, as well as the ship’s exploration tools, maximize the ikelihood of up-close encounters with gray whales and their calves.

-Disembark after breakfast in La Paz and drive to the airport for our flight to Los Angeles.
+Disembark in La Paz after breakfast, and drive to the airport for your flight home.